samiranghosh04/new-grad-tech-roles--india/README.md

 # New Grad Tech Roles - **India**

-Welcome to 2024 Tech Career Opportunities in India: Your one-stop repository for SWE, PM, Quant, Q/A, and other tech roles.
+Welcome to New Grad Tech Roles - India: Your one-stop repository for SWE, PM, Quant, Q/A, and other tech roles.
 Find full-time jobs, internships, and off-campus drives in India-based locations.🎉 This is a collection of full-time job openings for new grads in 2024 in the fields of Software Engineering (SWE), Quantitative Analysis, Product Management (PM), and other tech roles.
 This is heavily inspired by [New-Grad-2024](https://github.com/ReaVNaiL/New-Grad-2024/blob/main/README.md) and in fact, a lot of the interview prep resources are from there so feel free to check it out.

 🙏 **We welcome contributions from the community!
 Please submit a pull request, and we will update them.**